Stuycs-K/final-project-09-moore-zacary-moncrieffe-katharine/WORKLOG.md

 - Fixed code to send requests and made a `get(url` function
 - Output if url is valid or invalid

+### 5/28
+- created function readWordlistIntoArray that reads wordlist into string array

 ## GROUP MEMBER 2

 ### date x